 - Do not saw short logs that extend less than 0.2 m beyond each log bed.
-A shorter log can fall off when the log beds are raised! - The maximum permitted load for the sawmill is 1000 kg.
-Extensions increase the maximum load by 250 kg for each additional log lifter.
+A shorter log can fall off when the log beds are raised! - The maximum permitted load for the sawmill is 1200 kg.

 Always stand to the right of the saw unit when it is in operation.
 Chains that break can be thrown out through the sawdust outlet.